Braeger Chevy helped make these videos

 Most Chevrolets have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Silverado 1500.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-Because you have to start somewhere2008 Chevrolet Silverado 1500 LT 5.3L V8 Extended Cab Pickup (4 Door)
+If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2008 Chevrolet Silverado 1500 LT 5.3L V8 Extended Cab Pickup (4 Door)

 The burnt out tail light: classic reason for a cop to pull you over - change yours now2008 Chevrolet Silverado 1500 LT 5.3L V8 Extended Cab Pickup (4 Door)